rtpatel2/snooker-app/DEVELOPMENT.md

      CurvedCushion data members must be maintained directly (i.e., a position and radius).
 - Implemented basic UI elements of TableCushion subclasses to SnookerApp.

+####November 17, 2020

+- Modified application of friction on Ball.
+    - Previously, friction would decrease the magnitude of both components of velocity by a constant deceleration due to friction.
+In reality, however, the friction on a single component of the velocity is proportional to the relevant magnitude of that component.
+Using sines and cosines of the angle between the components allows for this.

+- Implemented unit tests to validate functionality of each class.